 - To become a CILA Associate and get Chartered Loss Adjuster status you must hold the CILA Advanced Diploma qualification, pass an assessment process called Accreditation for Chartered Status (ACS) and have five years' experience as an independent loss adjuster (reduced to three years if you hold a professional qualification approved by the institute).

-- Once you achieve associate status, you can take the MSc Professional Development (Loss Adjusting) to top up your existing CILA qualifications.
+- Once you achieve associate status, you can take the MRes Professional Development (Loss Adjusting) to top up your existing CILA qualifications.

 - You might specialise in particular areas of insurance, such as aviation, marine or motor insurance.